We've written the best guide to the SAT essay available anywhere.

 If you're looking for a comprehensive guide to SAT essay and how to improve your SAT essay scores, this guide is invaluable.
 Rather than trying to put all the information we've distilled into one long article, we've created this multi-sectioned guide to serve as a table of contents to each of our more in-depth articles.

 We'll start by taking a high-level look at the importance of the SAT essay to colleges and which schools care about your SAT essay score.
 The next section delves into more of the details of the SAT essay prompt and rubric and outlines step-by-step how to write a perfect-scoring SAT essay.
-The third part of this guide takes you through tips and strategies to use with the SAT essay.
-Finally, we'll end with a brief rundown of our articles on the old SAT essay, which have some general writing guidance that's still useful for the current essay.
+Finally, the third part of this guide takes you through tips and strategies to use with the SAT essay.

 We suggest reading through this guide in order your first time through, as you would any other test prep resource.
 Alternatively, if you're just looking for a refresher on certain areas, you can use this guide as a reference you can jump around in as needed.